QuarkNerd/blog/cakehurstryan/_posts/2019-02-25-how-diversity-and-inclusion-can-improve-testing.md

 - Localisation: People fluent in the languages and cultures being used will be able to inform greatly on what would make sense.
 - Usability: Reading comprehension, short term memory, how you use a screen; everybody has different ways of doing things so can have an idea on what would work.

 The more diverse our teams are, the more we’re able to tap into these different view points and increase the quality of what we design and build.
-Something that we loose if we ignore the human side of testing in favour of only engineering.
+Something that we lose if we ignore the human side of testing in favour of only engineering.

 ### Empathy